sonatype/helm3-charts/README.md

 ### Updating Charts

-Charts for Nexus IQ and for NXRM can be updated in `charts/` directories,
+Charts for Nexus IQ and for NXRM can be updated in `charts/` directories.
+The most common updates will be to use new application images and to bump chart versions for release.

 ### Packaging and Indexing